-Additionally, the City was able to identify potential untapped revenue streams to help maintain existing infrastructure, and develop new.
-The City Council passed a Master Utility Right of Way Ordinance to ensure telecommunications and other utilities that utilize the public rights of way are paying their fair share to maintain them; that process will be implemented this Fiscal Year.
-Additionally, the City began the process of developing Systems Development Charges to ensure developers pay for added stress, and/or upgrades to city infrastructure.
+The City will continue to explore potential untapped revenue streams to help maintain existing infrastructure, and to develop new.
+As the City Council passed a Master Utility Right of Way Ordinance in 2020 to ensure telecommunications and other utilities that utilize the public rights of way are paying their fair share to maintain them; the process will be implemented in the coming Fiscal Year.
+Additionally, the City is continuing to explore ways to update the Systems Development Charges to ensure developers pay for added stress, and/or upgrades to city infrastructure.